speedcell4/parser/README.md

 | `biaffine-dep-electra-zh` | 92.20 | 89.10 |  160.56 |

 The multilingual dependency parsing model, named as `biaffine-dep-xlmr`, is trained on the merged 12 selected treebanks from Universal Dependencies (UD) v2.3 dataset by finetuning `xlm-roberta-large` from [Hugingface Transformers](https://github.com/huggingface/transformers).
-The following table lists the results of each language.
+The following table lists the results of each treebank.
 We use [ISO 639-1 Language Codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) to represent these languages.

 | Language |  UAS  |  LAS  | Sents/s |